ReallyNewb/retrostudio-docs/code-blocks/events/disconnect-event.md

 #### EventConnection (EventConnection)

-The event connection that will be disconnected.
+The event connection variable that will be disconnected.

 ```
 MouseClickEvent